Learn-Write-Repeat/Open-contributions/Kavya_OpenCV_face_and_eye_detection.md

 So in short **Haar Classifier** is a classifier which is used to detect the object for which it has been trained for from the source.

 ##  Program on Face and Eye detection

-Before we add face and eye detection haar cascade files we need to import **OpenCV library**.
+Before we add face and eye detection Haar Cascade files we need to import **OpenCV library**.

 ### To install OpenCV library on **anaconda prompt** execute the following commands: